kyro46/assAudio/README.md

   * https://caniuse.com/#feat=mediarecorder

 * Textual feedback about the length of a recording is only provided in Firefox

+* Current browsers restrict the recorder feature to secure contexts (HTTPS) only.

 ### Credits ###
 * Development by Christoph Jobst